 - Observation in which a person observes one of the incidents described above or interprets it as harmful to the Bowdoin community.

 Acts of bias are in direct violation of the College’s mission and values.
 The Mission of the College states that Bowdoin is committed to “creating a moral environment, free of fear and intimidation, and where differences can flourish…” An act of bias not only affects the individual at whom the act was directed but also any other individual who may identify with the targeted group.
 If one group can be targeted, it opens the possibility that any group can be targeted.
 Accepting acts of bias as normal isolates groups, erodes community, and creates an unwelcoming and unsafe environment within which to live, work and learn.

 Dean Foster will determine whether the threat or consequences of an incident are deemed to jeopardize the safety of the entire campus community.
-If so, President Mills will be notified.
-If the perpetrator or perpetrators are unknown, President Mills may convene the Bias Incident Group (charge, membership) to review the available facts and, when appropriate, to issue an all-campus communication.
+If so, President Rose will be notified.
+If the perpetrator or perpetrators are unknown, President Rose may convene the Bias Incident Group (charge, membership) to review the available facts and, when appropriate, to issue an all-campus communication.
 In addition, the Bias Incident Group may organize an institutionally coordinated response and follow-up educational efforts.

 The Advisory Committee for a Diverse Community will review reports at their regularly scheduled meetings to help inform the work of the Committee.

 The Office of the Dean of Student Affairs will handle student misconduct according to the student disciplinary process.
 Human Resources will handle cases of employee misconduct in accordance with College policy as outlined in the Employee Handbook.